Before you begin

 - Specify each achievement ID that you created earlier in the corresponding achievement_* resource.

 - Specify each leaderboard ID that you created earlier in the corresponding leaderboard_* resource.

 Step 4: Test your game

-To ensure that game services are functioning correctly in your game, test the application before you publish it on Google Play.
-You can get started from plugin play service example scenes, but do not forget to updated example variables with your project values.
+To ensure that game services are functioning correctly in your game, test the application before you publish it on the Google Play.
+You can get started from plugin play service example scenes, but do not forget to update example variables with your project values.

-Note: It's recommended that you test on a physical Android device.
-However, if you do not have a physical device, you can test against the Android Emulator.
+Note: It's recommended to test on a physical Android device.
+However, if you do not have a physical device, you can test on the Android Emulator.
 To do so, download the emulator system image that includes the Google Play Services, under Android 4.2.2, from the SDK Manager.